John Harris (Australian settler): Late life

-Harris arrived in New South Wales as a surgeon's mate on the Surprize charter, one of the six ships arriving as a part of the second fleet in 1790.
+Harris arrived in New South Wales as a surgeon's mate on Surprize, one of the six ships arriving as a part of the second fleet in 1790.
 During his time in New South Wales, he played a very active role in his community by growing in his profession and purchasing land.

 Due to the extent of the number of civil responsibilities Harris held, he became involved with traders and officers and was asked by Lieutenant Colonel William Patterson to be relieved of his duties that conflicted with his military duties.
-Harris actions as a Naval Officer included reporting private conversations from the King about his dissatisfaction of the military and this led to Harris being charged with ungentlemanlike conduct and faced an additional court martial six months later for supposedly disclosing voting actions.
-Harris was acquitted in both occasions and was debarred from the civil office and was not up until 1804 that Harris was reinstated as a Naval Officer and was later re-sworn as a magistrate and supervisor of the police force.
+Harris actions as a naval officer included reporting private conversations from the King about his dissatisfaction of the military and this led to Harris being charged with ungentlemanlike conduct and faced an additional court martial six months later for supposedly disclosing voting actions.
+Harris was acquitted in both occasions and was debarred from the civil office and was not up until 1804 that Harris was reinstated as a naval officer and was later re-sworn as a magistrate and supervisor of the police force.

-In 1807, Harris was dismissed as a Naval Officer and from the bench by Governor William Bligh which lead to Harris becoming a bitter opponent of Governor William Bligh, portraying him as "avaricious, dishonest and tyrannical" and his hostility towards Bligh won't back the military officers who was espoused in the Rum Rebellion.
+In 1807, Harris was dismissed as a naval officer and from the bench by Governor William Bligh which lead to Harris becoming a bitter opponent of Bligh, portraying him as "avaricious, dishonest and tyrannical" and his hostility towards Bligh won't back the military officers who was espoused in the Rum Rebellion.
 However, Major George Johnston reinstated Harris as a magistrate in January 1808, however Johnston was quick to lose favour in Harris from his criticism of John Macarthur, a pioneer of the wool industry.
 Johnston dismissed Harris again in April 1808 and Harris was ordered to London to deliver the rebel case against the British government, however, Harris pleaded sick and in January 1809, he was appointed once again as a magistrate.
-Harris left for England and Ireland in April 1809 for two years and returned accompanied by his newly wedded wife, 25 year old Eliza Jones, which married at the Covent Garden's.
+Harris left for England and Ireland in April 1809 for two years and returned accompanied by his new wife, 25-year-old Eliza Jones, having married at the Covent Gardens.

-In 1814, Harris resigned and returned to Port Jackson with his wife Eliza Jones and became a private settler.
-Harris kept his properties in control and devoted the final years of his life farming and stock raising while actively being involved in public affairs and served in many committees, including supporting the establishment of the Bank of New South Wales and became one of the first directors.
+In 1814, Harris resigned and returned to Port Jackson with Eliza and became a private settler.
+Harris kept his properties in control and devoted the final years of his life to farming and stock raising while actively being involved in public affairs and served in many committees, including supporting the establishment of the Bank of New South Wales and became one of the first directors.
 In 1819, he participated on John Oxley's Bathurst expedition as a surgeon.
-Within the same year of participating in John Oxley's expedition, he was once again elected as a magistrate.
+Within the same year of participating in Oxley's expedition, he was once again elected as a magistrate.

 In 1830s, Harris developed a hip problem which confined him to a wheelchair and he dropped out of community activities and began managing his pastoral and agricultural holdings and worked until his death on 27 April 1838.